Trapigtrogen/Drawpp/README.md

 cmake ..
 make
 ```
-\
-\
-The build tests and examples will be in graphics-library/build/bin folder\
-And library in graphics-library/build/lib folder

 If you want to merge external libraries into the releaseable Drawpp library use `ar -M <combine.mri` in build directory